muaz-khan/RTCMultiConnection/RTCMultiConnection-v3.0/README.md

 <script>
 var connection = new RTCMultiConnection();

+connection.firebase = 'your-firebase-account';

 // below line replaces FirebaseConnection connection.setCustomSocketHandler(FirebaseConnection);
 </script>
 ```

 PS. v3.0 documentation is still incomplete.
 Need to expand this section for more features or backward compatibility hacks.

+## PubNub?

+Follow above all "firebase" steps and use `PubNubConnection.js` instead.

+Please don't forget to use your own PubNub keys.

 ## Configure v3.0